 Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

-Ultimately, whether or not to group students by ability is a question of justice.
-But there are two very different conceptions of what is just: fair play and fair share.
+There are two very different conceptions of what is just: fair play and fair share.
 What is the difference?

 But there also is the “fair share” conception of justice.
 Here, as in handicap horse racing, little league baseball or amateur golf, the rules are designed to even things up.
-In handicap races, for instance, the horse with the slowest previous times is assigned the least weight while the fastest horse is loaded down.
+In handicap races, for instance, the horse with the slowest previous times is assigned the least weight while the fastest horse is weighted down.
 Similarly, in handicap golf the worst golfer gets the biggest built-in advantage, the best gets none.
 The point of all this is to give those with less ability a reason to compete and a chance to win.

 I once taught in a middle school where sections were ranked by ability.
 School policy required students in the lowest sections, J and K, receive no report card grade higher than “C.” This was intended to preserve the value of an “A.” That’s fair play in action.

-Before deciding on his grade, let’s learn more about Harry.
+Before deciding on his report card grade, let’s learn more about Harry.
 His home life was a disaster.
 His father, a trash man, was the town “clown.”
 He had repeatedly been thrown out of local funeral homes, for example, because he insisted on mourning people whom he didn’t know.
 And year after year he tried to lead the forth of July parade even though he had been severely warned to stay out of it.

 Harry’s mother, a toothless woman who wore the same filthy dress for days, was said to be “nuts” That was harsh, but when she attended a parent-teacher conference, I literally could not understand what she was trying to say to me.
 Non-sequiturs mingled with long pauses and pointless references creating a totally puzzling experience.

-But Harry was as diligent as he was dull.
+But Harry was as diligent as he was mentally challenged.
 If, for instance, his homework wasn’t right the first time, he always sought my help.
 If he got it wrong a second time, he was back again.
 And if he finally did catch on, he would then try to teach what he had learned to his slower classmates — even when they didn’t want to know.

 It was obvious that Harry was making heroic efforts.
 And he was a model citizen in the bargain.
 No doubt about it, judged in a fair share way, Harry deserved an “A.” Sadly, though, compared to my brightest students he deserved a fair play F. Should I violate the school rule?
 What grade should I assign?

 After much soul-searching, I went with fair share and awarded Harry an A. He was doing more with what he had than any other student.
-Besides, this was seventh grade and Harry’s report card would count for little outside the school.
+Besides, this was seventh grade and Harry’s report card would count for little outside school.
 But as soon as the principal saw Harry’s grade he ordered me to change it.
 “School policy permits nothing higher than a C.” he chided.

 I told him I was aware of the policy, but out of fairness I respectfully declined to change Harry’s grade.
 I tried to explain, but the principal interrupted, saying, “I’ll change the grade myself!”
 He turned and started to walk out, then paused, laughed, and said, “I guess it won’t matter; everyone else gave him an F.”